Norman Lacy

+Norman Lacy completed his career, in the period from 1994 to 2009, with three executive appointments in the information technology industry.
+He was Professional Development Director of the Australian Computer Society (1996 - 1998); founding Managing Director of The Swish Group Limited (1998 - 2000); and founding Executive Director of ITCRA (Information Technology Contract & Recruitment Association) (2000 - 2009).

 Victorian basketballer

-Norman Lacy's mother died of lung cancer on 21 February 1956 at the age of 44 when he was 14 years of age.
+Lacy's mother died of lung cancer at the age of 44 on 21 February 1956, when he was 14 years of age.
 Lacy regarded this event as the most formative of his life.

 He dealt with his grief by throwing himself into sport.
-The opportunity to play for his local church basketball team in the Church of England Basketball Association competition presented itself and he devoted all his spare time to the sport.
-During his teenage years, Lacy three times represented Victoria at the Australian Junior Basketball Championships, as under 16 team Captain in Adelaide in 1956, as under 18 team Vice-Captain in Sydney in 1957, and again in Davenport in 1958, in which year he also won the Best and Fairest Player award.
+He played for his local church basketball team in the Church of England Basketball Association competition and devoted all his spare time to the sport.
+He went on to represent Victoria three times at the Australian Junior (national under age) Basketball Championships - as captain in the Under 16 Championship in Adelaide (1956); as Vice-Captain in the under 18 Championship in Sydney (1957); and as Vice-Captain also in the under 18 Championship in Davenport, Tasmania (1958) in which year, he also won the Best and Fairest Player award.

-Lacy's initial occupation from 1957 to 1961 was as an apprenticed plumber and gas-fitter in his father's plumbing business that traded under the name A.H.Lacy Bros. in Richmond.